security-force-monitor/research-handbook/source/units-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Claims are marked ``accepted`` when all of the data can be entered in accordance with the guidance of this handbook.
 The ``conflict`` flag is used whenever a claim conflicts with another claim (or claims) and a review of citations show it to be the incorrect or false claim.
-A ``public_notes:meta`` should always accompany any ``conflict`` claim.
+A :ref:`public_notes:meta <unit-public-notes-meta>` should always accompany any ``conflict`` claim.

 .. admonition:: Example